juroberttyb/go-rest-template/README.md

-# tradebook
+# golang-rest-template
-This repo implements a trade engine that accepts orders via the REST protocol.
+This repo provides a simple golang rest template for developing different services, currently it implements a trade engine that accepts orders via the REST protocol.
 <br>
 An order request consists of these information (buy or sell, quantity, market price or limit price).